Place guides

 Internet availability can vary inside the same city or metro area.

-These place guides explain local internet-availability factors for selected major cities and urban areas.
+These place guides explain local internet-availability factors for selected countries, regions, cities, and urban areas.
 They do not confirm service at any specific address.
-They help readers understand why provider options can vary by street, building, neighbourhood, suburb, local network, and technology.
+They help readers understand why provider options can vary by street, building, neighbourhood, suburb, local network, technology, and provider qualification process.

 A provider may advertise service in a city, region, or metro area without serving every address inside it.
 City-level and region-level pages can provide useful context, but real availability still depends on the exact premises, local access network, building wiring, address qualification, installation path, and provider systems.